zzo/baseapp/README.md

 ====

-A karma.conf.js file is provided for all the client-side unit-tests
+A karma.conf.js file is provided for all the client-side unit-tests if you wanna roll with karma - note 'grunt watch' does the same basic thing...

 ====